Voluntary market-based mechanism for nutrient management

 Queensland Urban Utilities (QUU) is undertaking a pilot project using alternative nutrient reduction actions in the Logan River to manage additional nitrogen discharges from the Beaudesert Sewage Treatment Plant (STP) as a result of local population growth.

 QUU has invested almost $1 million to repair 500 metres of eroded riparian corridors located close to the Beaudesert STP.
-The works include undertaking structural bank stabilisation and riparian planting—estimated to prevent approximately five tonnes of nitrogen and 11,200 tonnes of sediment from entering the Logan River each year due to natural erosion.
+The works include undertaking structural bank stabilisation and riparian planting—estimated to prevent approximately five tonnes of nitrogen and 11,200 tonnes of sediment from entering the Logan River each year due to erosion.

 The nitrogen savings made through the riparian works will be used to counterbalance any potential increases in nitrogen discharge from the sewage treatment plant that may occur during wet weather events.